khashayarghajar/README/CONTRIBUTING.md

 # 🐛 Bugs and issue Reports : #

 - __Great Reports tend to have__ :
-     - A quick summary and/or background
+     - A quick summary and/or background .
-     - Be specific!
+     - Be specific .
-     - What actually happens
+     - What actually happens .
-     - What you expected would happen
+     - What you expected would happen .
 > NOTE : possibly including why you think this might be happening, or stuff you tried that didn't work .

 - __you can report Bugs/issues by using__ :